Asalek/inception/README.md

 ## FAstCGI :
 	FastCGI (Fast Common Gateway Interface) is a protocol that allows a web server to interface with a standalone application or script that handles HTTP requests.

+## Docker Network
+- bridge:
+This is the default network type that is created when Docker is installed.
+Containers connected to the same bridge network can communicate with each other using IP addresses.
+By default, Docker assigns a unique IP address from the bridge network to each container.

+- host:
+When a container is connected to the host network, it shares the network namespace with the host.
+This means that the container can use the same network interface as the host and can communicate with other containers or services on the host network.

+- overlay:
+This network type is used for container communication across multiple Docker hosts.
+It creates a virtual network that spans multiple hosts and allows containers to communicate with each other using standard IP protocols.

+- macvlan:
+This network type allows containers to have their own unique MAC addresses, which can be useful for connecting containers to external networks or services.

+- none:
+When a container is connected to the none network, it has no access to any other network.
+This can be useful for running containers in complete isolation.

 ## Docker for Linux

 ```